ruvnet/ds.js/docs/integrations/openrouter/monitoring.md

 # OpenRouter Monitoring Guide

-This guide covers monitoring and metrics configuration for OpenRouter with DS.js.
+This guide covers monitoring and metrics configuration for OpenRouter with DSPy.ts.

 ## Monitoring Configuration